-In the home market, NLMK Belgium reported that it made two types of sales: (1) direct sales of CTL plate to unaffiliated customers; and (2) consignment sales to unaffiliated customers.
-NLMK Belgium reported that sales made in these channels were made at the same LOT.
-According to NLMK Belgium, it performed the following selling functions to sell to all home market customers: sales forecasting; sales meetings; market research; price negotiation/customer communication; sales promotion/marketing support; sales calls and visits; customer service; distributor/dealer training; engineering services/technical assistance; arranging for freight; packing; order input/processing; credit and collections; invoicing; and providing claims service.
-NLMK Belgium also claimed that it performs inventory management for consignment sales.
-NLMK Belgium also claimed that it performs inventory management for consignment sales.
+In the home market, NLMK Belgium reported that it made sales through two channels of distribution: (1) direct sales to unaffiliated customers; and (2) consignment sales to unaffiliated customers.54 NLMK Belgium reported that sales made in these channels were made at the same LOT.
+According to NLMK Belgium, it performed the following selling functions to sell to all home market customers: sales forecasting; market research; price negotiation/customer communication; sales promotion/marketing support; sales calls and visits; customer service; engineering services/technical assistance; arranging for freight; packing; order input/processing; credit and collections; invoicing; and providing claims service.55 NLMK Belgium also claimed that it performs inventory management for consignment sales.56

 As noted above, selling activities can be generally grouped into five selling function categories.
 Based on these selling function categories, we find that NLMK Belgium performed sales support, training services, technical support, logistical services, and sales-related administrative activities for its home market sales made through both sales channels.
-Notwithstanding that NLMK Belgium reported two channels of distribution in the home market, we find that the differences were not quantitatively sufficient to warrant finding different LOTs in the home market.
-Thus, we preliminarily find that NLMK Belgium's home market sales were made at one LOT.
+Because we find that there were no differences in selling activities performed by NLMK Belgium to sell to its home market customers, we preliminarily determine that there is one LOT in the home market for NLMK Belgium.

-With respect to the U.S. market, NLMK Belgium reported that it made sales through one channel of distribution (i.e., to/through its U.S. affiliate, North America Plate LLC (NAP)).51 NLMK Belgium reported that it performed the following selling functions in Belgium for its CEP sales: price negotiation/customer communication; arranging for freight; packing; inventory management; order input/processing; invoicing; and providing claims service.52 Based on the selling function categories noted above we find that NLMK Belgium performed sales support, logistical services, and sales-related administrative activities.
-Because all sales in the United States are made through a single distribution channel, we preliminarily determine that there is one LOT in the U.S. market.
+With respect to the U.S. market, NLMK Belgium reported that it made sales through one channel of distribution: to/through its U.S. affiliate, North America Plate LLC.57 NLMK Belgium reported that it performed the following selling functions in Belgium for its CEP sales: price negotiation/customer communication; arranging for freight; packing; inventory management; order input/processing; invoicing; and providing claims service.58 Accordingly, based on the selling function categories noted above we find that NLMK Belgium performed sales support, logistical services, and sales-related administrative activities.
+Because NLMK Belgium performed the same selling functions at the same relative level of intensity for all of its U.S. sales, we preliminarily determine that there is one LOT in the U.S. market.

-We compared the selling activities at the U.S. LOT with the selling activities at the home market LOT and found that the levels of trade in the U.S. and home markets were substantially dissimilar.
-Information on the record indicates that NLMK Belgium performed only seven out of fifteen of the same selling functions for its U.S. sales as it provides for its home market sales.53 Moreover, of the selling functions NLMK Belgium performs in both the home market and the United States, all are performed at a lower level of intensity in the U.S. The difference in intensity is significant enough to determine that the selling functions performed by NLMK Belgium in the home market are at a more advanced stage of distribution than those performed for its U.S. customers in that channel of trade.
+Finally, we compared the U.S. LOT to the home market LOT and found that the selling functions NLMK Belgium performed in the U.S. and home markets were substantially dissimilar.59 Information on the record indicates that NLMK Belgium performed only seven out of fifteen of the same selling functions for its U.S. sales as it provides for its home market sales.60 Moreover, six of the seven selling functions NLMK Belgium performs in both the home market and the United States are performed at a lower level of intensity in the United States.
+The difference in intensity is significant enough to determine that the selling functions performed by NLMK Belgium in the home market are at a more advanced level of distribution than those performed by NLMK Belgium for its U.S. customers.